 A 26-year-old man was fatally shot Sunday in the West Englewood community area, police said.
 Two days earlier, a 25-year-old man was shot to death in the neighboring Englewood community area, according to officials.

 Both victims were documented gang members, police said.
 Charges had not been announced in either case, as of Wednesday afternoon.

 West Englewood has logged three homicides so far this year, behind the North Lawndale and Austin communities on the West Side and Roseland on the South Side, which have each logged four homicides — the most of any Chicago community area.

 West Englewood logged 26 homicides last year, up from 21 killings in 2013, according to RedEye data.

 Englewood has reported two homicides so far this year.
 The South Side community area recorded 21 homicides last year, down from 23 killings in 2013, according to RedEye data.

-Citywide, gunshot homicides were recorded in the last week in Englewood, Greater Grand Crossing, Roseland, Washington Heights and West Englewood, according to RedEye data.
+Citywide, gunshot homicides have been logged in the last week in Austin, Logan Square and Uptown, according to police information.

-Fifteen homicides have been logged so far in May.
-Fifty-one homicides were recorded in May 2012, RedEye determined.
+Sixteen homicides have been reported so far this month.
+Twenty-one homicides were recorded in February 2014, according to a RedEye analysis.